Tosaa/ksp-plantuml/README.md

 ### Kotlin-Specific Support for Accurate UML

-PumlKSP is taking into account Kotlin's unique features and language nuances.
+KSP plantuml generator is taking into account Kotlin's unique features and language nuances.
 When generating UML diagrams, it is ensured that the following Kotlin-specific elements are accurately represented:
 - Sealed classes: Sealed classes are displayed with their subclasses.
 - Suspend functions: Suspend functions are also indicated in the UML diagram as such.